mieulium/Project3/README.md

 ## Possible Future Steps of Action

-It is possible to explore the following courses of action:
+If it is possible to explore further, the following courses of action might be suitable:
 - introducing regularisation to the logistic regression model
 - try decision trees instead
 - develop tool further to decide on danger level of poster.